Archibald Douglas, 4th Earl of Douglas: Death of Rothesay

 In 1402 Douglas' brother-in-law, the heir to the throne, David Stewart, Duke of Rothesay was held in close arrest, first at the Bishop's Palace at St Andrews, then at the Royal Palace of Falkland.
-At Falkland, Duke David died on 27 March, in what have been alleged to be mysterious circumstances.
-The Duke was 24 years old and in good health prior to his arrest, and rumours abounded that he had been starved to death in Falkland's pit prison.
+At Falkland, Duke David died on 27 March, under mysterious circumstances.
+The Duke was 24 years old and in good health prior to his arrest, and rumours abounded that he had been starved to death in Falkland's pit prison by the Duke of Albany.

-Prince David had been arrested under a warrant issued in the name of his father the decrepit Robert III, by his uncle, Robert Stewart, Duke of Albany and Douglas.
+Prince David had been arrested under a warrant issued in the name of his father, the decrepit Robert III, by his uncle, Robert Stewart, Duke of Albany and Douglas.
 Both Albany and Douglas were rumoured to have been the authors of any foul play suspected.

 This can be shown by the fact that both men were summoned to appear before Parliament.
 However, on 16 March, both men were acquitted when Parliament passed an act stating that the Prince had: "departed this life through Divine Providence, and not otherwise", clearing both of High Treason, and any other crime, and strictly forbidding any of the King's subjects to make the slightest imputation on their fame.

 This can be considered a whitewash, as the Kingdom of Scots could not afford to lose its two most powerful men due to renewed English hostility.
 Douglas and Albany were considered to be the only fit antidote to the traitorous Earl of March and his English allies.